a7rie/Squarebot/readme.md

 # Squarebot

-Retro puzzle game for the VIC-20, written in 6502 Assembly.
+Retro puzzle game for the unexpanded VIC-20, written in 6502 Assembly.
 Developed by Amin Elnasri, Jesse Dirks, and Gui Marques.

 ## How to Run